-These drugs are all members of the incretin drug family.
+The GLP-1 agonist drugs are all members of the incretin drug family.
+They are all artificially created molecules that behave in a way that is similar to a human gut hormone called GLP-1 which stimulates insulin secretion and affects appetite.
+However GLP-1 is quickly destroyed in the body, so these molecules have been modified so that they last longer.
 Byetta (exenatide) is injected several times a day, Victoza (liraglutide) and Lyxumia (lixisenatide) once a day.
 Saxenda is the same drug as Victoza, but it has been approved for people without diabetes who need to achieve weight loss.
 Bydureon is a long lasting version of exenatide.
 It, Trulicity, (dulaglutide) and Tanzeum (albiglutide) are injected once and last a full week.

 These drugs are made up of molecules that are similar to naturally occurring GLP-1, however, changes in its molecular structure make them not break down as swiftly as naturally produced GLP-1, so their effects are longer lasting.